katiehuangx/katiehuangx/README.md

 I'm Katie, a self-taught Data Analyst and SQL enthusiast from 🇲🇾 Malaysia.

 ### ✨ About Me in 30 Secs ✨
-- 👩🏻‍💻 Accounting background + ACCA with 7 years of professional experience
+- 👩🏻‍💻 Chartered accountant (ACCA) with 7 years of professional experience
 - 📊 Transition to Data Analytics in Mar 2021
 - 📝 Loves working with numbers and learning new skills.
 I self-taught myself SQL and Python
 - 📚 Uses Excel for everything - personal accounts, study schedule, meal planning, travel itinerary